sass/sass/doc-src/SASS_REFERENCE.md

       font-weight: bold;
       text-decoration: underline; }

-Nested style is very useful when looking at large CSS files for the same reason Sass is useful for making them: it allows you to very easily grasp the structure of the file without actually reading anything.
+Nested style is very useful when looking at large CSS files: it allows you to easily grasp the structure of the file without actually reading anything.

 ### `:expanded`

-Expanded is the typical human-made CSS style, with each property and rule taking up one line.
+Expanded is a more typical human-made CSS style, with each property and rule taking up one line.
 Properties are indented within the rules, but the rules aren't indented in any special way.